-Sets up, adjusts and operates standard and special types of machine tools to perform diversified machining operations on work having close tolerance and finish specifications.
+Sets up, adjusts and operates CNC/ Manual machine tools to perform diversified machining operations on work having close tolerance and finish specifications.
 Takes initiative to ensure work is done accurately and completely.
 Performs assignments of moderate complexity.
 Applies existing work methods to different known situations.
 Problems involve recurring, routine situations; usually refers more complex problems to supervisor or more senior level personnel within organization.

 When not predetermined or prescribed, plans operational sequences, selects tooling, spindle speeds, tool feed rates, attachments, work supports, etc., to suit work and material characteristics for setups.

 Positions, aligns and secures work between centers, Edits or creates CNC programs as work flow dictates.

 Calculate and sets machine controls to position tools in relationship to workpiece and to regulate factors such as cutting depth, speed, feed, and coolant flow.

 Assembles cutting tools in tool holder and positions tool holders in machine magazines.

 Verifies that machine setup meets acceptable quality standards regarding operating sketches and customer prints.

 Performs a variety of turning, drilling, boring, or related operations to close and interrelated tolerance.

 Cleans and maintains machines and replaces tools as required.

 Notifies supervisor of the need to replenish supplies/materials and of any technical difficulties that cannot be readily corrected